 - Have an unyielding will, symbolizing boldness and perseverance.
 Know in your heart that when you have committed, you are totally engaged.

 - Show empathy and charity to all; seeing others from their perspective opens our minds.
-Observe, knowing it is more important what others sense, than how we feel.
+Observing and knowing what others sense is more important than how we feel.

 - Maintain composure in times of heightened emotion, reacting only when thoughts are calm and clear.
 Being sensible will open doors for solutions and creativity.

 As I left the group and was walking down the hall, my mind was occupied with the feelings I had earlier today.
-My heart suggested my being late, riding the metro and meeting the stranger, were for a reason.
-The reason I thought was in preparation to share with the new employees.
+My heart suggested my being late, riding the metro, and meeting the stranger, was for a reason.
+The reason, I thought, was in preparation to share with the new employees.
 They were all gone now, off doing their own thing.
-I entered my office, sat down behind my desk and put my head down.
-I was thinking where to go for lunch when I heard, excuse me may I interrupt please?
+I entered my office, sat behind my desk, and put my head down.
+I was thinking where to go for lunch when I heard, excuse me, may I interrupt, please?
 There stood one of the young ladies who was interning with us.
-Certainly come in please, I asked her how I could help.
-You were kind in answering all our questions, yet I didn’t think my question was one that others would have interest in.
-What is your question; I will do my best to answer it for you.
-In school we learned the hows from a chalk and black board world.
-I wondered if you could share with me what you think it would take to live a happy successful life.
-I suggested to this young lady, you probably wouldn’t believe where I got what I am going to share but here are some thoughts.
+Certainly, come in, please.
+I asked her how I could help.
+You were kind in answering all our questions, yet I didn’t think my question was one that others would have an interest in.
+What is your question; I will do my best to answer it.
+In school, we learned the hows from a chalk and blackboard world.
+I wondered if you could share what you think it would take to live a happy successful life.
+I suggested to this young lady you probably wouldn’t believe where I got what I am going to share, but here are some thoughts.

-I then shared with this wonderful young lady the stories from my metro friend.
-It was uncanny how well I could remember his stories; they were free-flowing and nearly verbatim I thought.
-She listened intensely, it seemed as though she had lived them.
+I then shared the stories from my metro friend with this wonderful young lady.
+I thought it was uncanny how well I could remember his stories; they were free-flowing and nearly verbatim.
+She listened intensely.
+It seemed as though she had lived them.
 She asked me how I came to learn these lessons; I shared my story with her.

-What she said next completely shocked me; she described perfectly, every detail of the man I was with.
-She shared that her grandfather had recently passed away and he had something he had wanted to share with her.
+What she said next completely shocked me; she described perfectly every detail of the man I was with.
+She shared that her grandfather had recently passed away, and he had something he wanted to share with her.
 She didn’t make it home in time to see him.
-Her heart was broken; knowing how invaluable his words of wisdom would have been to her.
+Her heart was broken, knowing how invaluable his words of wisdom would have been to her.
 She knew her grandfather was a spiritual man.
 A man who never took the time to write down his own stories.
-This young lady had hoped there would be a way someday, somewhere for her to learn what her grandfather had wanted to share.
+This young lady had hoped there would be a way someday, somewhere, for her to learn what her grandfather had wanted to share.

 I can’t say for certain this was her grandfather who visited me on the Metro but suggest my heart validates it was.
-If I was the medium to fulfill his desires, I am grateful.
-I do know for certain that if nothing else, the lessons he taught are of great wisdom; messages I will never forget.
+I would be grateful if I were the medium to fulfill his desires.
+I know for certain that, if nothing else, the lessons he taught are of great wisdom, messages I will never forget.